Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Dataset Generation

-A final issue is that all our models use subword tokenizers and, therefore, a politician's name is often not just tokenized by a whitespace.
-For example, the name ``Narendra Modi" is tokenized as \texttt{["na", "\#\#ren", "\#\#dra", "mod", "\#\#i"]} by the BERT uncased tokenizer.
-It is difficult to ascertain solely from a model's vocabulary whether the model indeed saw a name during training.
-However, all politicians whose names we analyze have Wikipedia pages -- and Wikipedia is a subset of the data on which these models were trained (except BERTweet, which is trained on a large collection of 855M English tweets).
-Therefore, we assume that the models did see these names during training and that the predicted words for the \mask\ tokens are truly reflective of the model's sentiment.
+A final issue is that all our models use subword tokenizers and, therefore, a politician's name is often not just tokenized by whitespace.
+For example, the name ``Narendra Modi'' is tokenized as [``na'', `\#\#ren', ``\#\#dra'', ``mod'', ``\#\#i''] by the WordPiece tokenizer \cite{wu-2016-google} in BERT \cite{devlin-etal-2019-bert}.
+This presents a challenge in ascertaining whether a name was present in the model's training data from its vocabulary.
+However, all politicians whose names were processed have a Wikipedia page in at least one of the analyzed languages.
+As Wikipedia is a subset of the data on which these models were trained (except BERTweet, which is trained on a large collection of 855M English tweets), we assume that the named entities occurred in the language models' training data, and therefore, that the predicted words for the \blank token provide insight into the values reflected by these models.

+In total, we queried six language models for the word association task across two setups: a monolingual and a multilingual setup.
+In the monolingual setup, we used the following English language models: BERT \cite[base and large;][]{devlin-etal-2019-bert}, BERTweet \cite{nguyen-etal-2020-bertweet}, RoBERTa \cite[base and large;][]{liu2019roberta}, ALBERT \cite[base, large, xlarge and xxlarge;][]{DBLP:conf/iclr/LanCGGSS20}, and XLNet \cite[base and large;][]{DBLP:conf/nips/YangDYCSL19}.
+In the multilingual setup, we used the following multilingual language models: m-BERT \cite{devlin-etal-2019-bert}, XLM \cite[base and large;][]{DBLP:conf/nips/ConneauL19} and XLM-RoBERTa \cite[base and large;][]{conneau-etal-2020-unsupervised}.
+The pre-training of these models included data for each of the seven languages under consideration.
+Each language model, together with its corresponding features is listed in \Cref{tab:lm_stats}.
+For each language, we entered the politicians' names as written in that particular language.